epochx/abci-utils/README.md

 ```
 The `avail-node-count` functions prints the amount of available nodes (rt_F's - 4 V100 16GB GPUs) on the cluster.

-### 5. Better Completions with fish
+### 5. Better Completions for default commands

-I have added better suggestions to the following commands:
+I have added better completions to the following ABCI commands:
 - `qrsh`: completions for the `-g <group>` and `-l <resource>` options.
 - `qsub`: completions for the `-g <group>` and `-l <resource>` options.
 - `qdel`: automatically searches for running jobs and autocompletes with their ids.